goodhood-eu/goodhood/packages/map/README.md

     {/* Credentials for maptiler */}
     credentials={{ key: 'Maptiler API secret key', map_id: 'Map style id' }}

     {/* Max level of zoom.
-Can be used when there is only one marker on map */}
+Can be used when there is only one marker on the map */}
     maxZoom={15}

     {/* Bounds of the map.
-If the prop is provided, it overrides bounding box of map layers. */}
+If the prop is passed, it overrides the bounding box of map layers. */}
     bounds={[]}

     {/* Lock map on desktop */}